andrexibiza/datacamp-R-notes/README.md

 # Andrex_Ibiza
 Last updated: 2025-02-18

 Welcome to Andrex Ibiza's data portfolio repository!
-This collection features a diverse set of data science, text mining, machine learning, and statistical analysis projects developed by Andrex Ibiza, MBA.
+This collection features a diverse set of data science, text mining, machine learning, and statistical analysis projects.
 The projects span academic coursework, Kaggle competitions, and research in multiple domains.

 This repository is not all-inclusive.
 More of my work may be found on/at:
 - [DataCamp Portfolio](https://www.datacamp.com/portfolio/andrexibiza)